ansible-content-lab/cloud-deploy/readme/tower_workflow.md

   from_snow: no
   ```

-Starting this Workflow Template from Ansible Tower, requires three parameters, specified via survey, asking for the number of RHEL 8 instances the user wishes to deploy, how big they need to be, and which cloud provider to provision them into.
+Starting this Workflow Template from Ansible Tower requires three parameters, specified via survey, indicating the number of RHEL 8 instances the user wishes to deploy, how big they need to be, and which cloud provider to provision them into.

 The survey will look like this: